RealBugBear/Bugbear/README.md

 ## Privacy & Data Protection (EU)
 - Store all Firebase services in an EU region and document the data flows in your privacy policy.
-- Authentication credentials are handled by Firebase Auth; training data and questionnaire answers live in Firestore collections scoped to the user ID.
+- Authentication credentials are handled by Firebase Auth; calendar notes and questionnaire answers live in Firestore collections scoped to the user ID.
 - Local Hive boxes are encrypted with an AES key stored via `SecureStorageService` and purged on sign-out.
 - Update the in-app and store privacy disclosures to explain retention periods, user deletion rights, and data processing roles.